landofcoder/magento2-live-chat-support/README.md

 # Magento 2 Chat System module
-This module adds WebP support to Magento 2.
+This module is simple ajax live chat system for Magento 2.
 Currently, it ships with the following features:

 ## See also: